davidmfoley/node-sfm/README.md

 You pass it the following arguments:

-- the command: either "run" or "info"
+- the command: either "run", "test", or "info"

 - the database url (or database name for localhost)